Staten Island Child Support LawyersÂ

 Generally, the non-custodial parent will be expected to pay a set percentage of his or her pro-rata share of income, up to $63,000 of the combined adjusted gross income of both parents (unless otherwise agreed or ordered) as child support (There are situations when income in excess of $163,000 is considered).
 This percentage varies based upon the number of children a couple has together.

-Do you have questions about your unique child support case?
+Do you have questions about your unique child support situation?
 Contact us for a Legal Strategy Session to learn how we can assist you!

 Child support percentages are as follows: